A variety of opportunities are available to students who are interested in doing research while in medical school.

-Information on funding opportunities and programs for medical student summer research can be found in the Office of Medical Education in the Biomedical Education Building.
-Students are encouraged to visit the OME in November or December of their MS1 year, as many summer program deadlines are in January and February.
+Further information on funding opportunities and programs for medical student summer research can be found on UB Learns in the Opportunities folder.
+Students are also encouraged to visit the OME in November or December of their MS1 year if they wish to discuss research opportunities, as many summer program deadlines are in January and February.

 Students may also spend the summer between their MS1 and MS2 year doing Global Health activities, other health care endeavors, or simply enjoying their summer break.

 The OME can help interested students find year-long fellowships that expand research training and experience.
 These fellowships can be completed between the MS2 and MS3 years, or between the MS3 and MS4 years.

 The following are some of the year-long research experiences in which our students have participated: